mnguyen0226/tsgans_cps/README.md

 # Time-Series Generative Adversarial Networks for Cyber-Physical Systems

 ## 1. About
 Open-source Cyber-Physical Systems (CPS) dataset is rare, thus having a tool that can generate quality (temporal-preserved) synthetic dataset is needed.
 TimeGAN is a tool that can generate temporal-preserve dataset.
-This repository will apply TimeGAN towards two multivariate time-series cyber-physical systems, BATADAL and SWaT, using Tensorflow and PyTorch.
+This repository will apply TimeGAN towards two multivariate time-series cyber-physical systems, BATADAL and SWaT, using Tensorflow.

 ## 2. Explanation
 TimeGAN contains four components: Embedding function, Recovery function, Generator and Discriminator.
 There are three training phases of TimeGAN